A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 Why the Difference?

-I can only attribute the difference to the Ett having much higher impedance; as in, when compared to the Fem.
+I’m no expert on this.
+And so I can only attribute the difference to the Ett having much higher impedance.
+As in, when compared to the Fem and some other wireless earphones.

 In a nutshell, higher impedance requires more power to play, which then results in smaller gadgets such as phones producing a softer volume.
 Vice versa, higher impedance also produces more accurate sounds.
 The short of it is that the more juice you pump into high impedance earphones, the better audio quality you get.